-Question Phase 1 ACTIV3 (how often, for how long and how intense) 27.4% ACTYR (which periods during the year) 8.0% ACTIV1 (which activities done in the last year) 11.6%
+Question Phase 1 ACTIV3 (how often, for how long and how intense) 23.6 ACTYR (which periods during the year) 7.8 ACTIV1 (which activities done in the last year) 10.5

-ACTIV1 is the question with the second highest break-off rate at 11.6%.
-ACTIV1 showed the second highest break-off in year 2 at 11.4%.
+ACTIV1 is the question with the second highest break-off rate at 10.5%.
 This question presented respondents with a list of sports, recreational activities and exercises that they may have undertaken, in the past year.
 This was presented as a list of types of activities.
 Each header can be clicked on and beneath it is a list of activities the respondent can select, or alternatively they can search for an activity.

-ACTYR had the least break-offs at 8%.
+ACTYR had the least break-offs at 7.8%.
 Break-offs may be due to respondent difficulty in recalling when they did the activity in the last year.
 During cognitive interviews conducted in Year 1, participants struggled with this question and found it difficult to understand - instead they wanted to report when they last did an activity and did not expect to be asked all the periods in which they did it.